Cordero080/-nexus-geom-lab-backend/README.md

   "success": true,
   "message": "Scene created successfully",
   "scene": { ... },
-  "unlockedNoetechs": ["vectra"] // If any unlocked
+  "totalScenes": 1,
-}
+  "unlockedNoetechs": ["icarus-x"], // If any unlocked "unlockedAnimations": [] // If any animations unlocked }
 ```